-Is the LIFE Business scam?
+Is LIFE Leadership Business a scam?
 Learn real TRUTH!

 Most often I hear people mention Network Marketing and pyramid schemes or Ponzi Schemes in the same breath.

 Here’s where people step onto the slippery slope of guilt by association and fall into troubled waters.

 Being a former university researcher, I learned in order to demonstrate the veracity of one's work two things were critical: first, whenever possible, go to primary sources first, not second or third-hand information; and secondly, the greater the authority of the primary source, the greater weight it carries.

 Therefore, to help you make a more informed decision as to whether the LIFE Business is a scam I will take you through four tips provided by the United States Federal Trade Commission’s Bureau of Consumer Protection for anyone considering joining a Multilevel Marketing organization and provide commentary.
 (Please note that quotes from the FTC are labeled as such with my comments labeled THE TRUTH respectively).

 Multilevel Marketing Definition